STRIDES/NIHCloudLabAzure/tutorials/README.md

 For Cloud Lab users interested in multi-modal clinical informatics, DICOMcast provides the ability to synchronize data from a DICOM service to a FHIR service, allowing users to integrate clinical and imaging data.
 DICOMcast expands the use cases for health data by supporting both a streamlined view of longitudinal patient data and the ability to effectively create cohorts for medical studies, analytics, and machine learning.
 For more information on how to utilize DICOMcast please visit Microsoft’s [documentation](https://learn.microsoft.com/en-us/azure/healthcare-apis/dicom/dicom-cast-overview) or the open-source [GitHub repository](https://github.com/microsoft/dicom-server/blob/main/docs/quickstarts/deploy-dicom-cast.md).

 For users hoping to train deep learning models on imaging data, InnerEye-DeepLearning (IE-DL) is a toolbox that Microsoft developed for easily training deep learning models on 3D medical images.
-Simple to run both locally and in the cloud with AzureML, it allows users to train and run inference on the following:
+Simple to run both locally and in the cloud with Azure Machine Learning, it allows users to train and run inference on the following:
 •	Segmentation models
 •	Classification and regression models
 •	Any PyTorch Lightning model, via a bring-your-own-model setup